 The Virginia Tech Hokies play their home games at Lane Stadium in Blacksburg, Virginia.
 It's known as one of the very loudest stadiums in the country, and in 2005, was voted as having the best home-field advantage by Rivals.com.
 Lane Stadium holds over 66,000 spectators.
 You'll be overwhelmed by the crowd at a Virginia Tech Hokies home game.
 The Virginia Tech Hokies home bench is on the Lane Stadium sideline with sections 2-20.
 Lane Stadium parking information is covered in our Hokies event guide.

 The Commonwealth Cup pits cross-state rivals together in Charlottesville and Balcksburg, where thus far the Hokies hold the all-time lead.
 Virginia has won only one time since the new millennium, while the emergence of Virginia Tech as a national powerhouse and title contender has made this rivalry more of big brother beating up on little brother than the Cavs would like.

-Virginia Tech Hokies in the BCS National Championship, Bowl Games, and ACC Championship
+Virginia Tech Hokies in the College Football Playoff, Bowl Games, and ACC Championship

 Virginia Tech Hokies Event Guide

 Where is the best place to park for a Virginia Tech home game?